Malaysia's ex-leader questioned again in corruption scandal

-PUTRAJAYA, Malaysia (AP) - Former Malaysian Prime Minister Najib Razak arrived at the anti-corruption agency's office Thursday for more questioning over a massive graft scandal at a state investment fund that he set up.
+PUTRAJAYA, Malaysia (AP) - Former Malaysian Prime Minister Najib Razak was being questioned again Thursday by anti-graft investigators looking into alleged theft and money laundering at a state investment fund he had founded that accumulated billions in debt.

-Najib, who was ousted in a shock defeat in May 9 national elections marked by public anger over the scandal, smiled and waved at reporters before entering the Malaysian Anti-Corruption Commission building.
+Najib smiled and waved at reporters before entering the Malaysian Anti-Corruption Commission building for the second time since his shocking ouster in May 9 national elections that were marked by public anger over the scandal.
+He has denied any wrongdoing but Malaysia's new anti-graft chief has said Najib could face criminal charges "very soon."

-He had been questioned there for more than four hours Tuesday, specifically over why 42 million ringgit ($10.6 million) was transferred into his bank account from SRC International, a former unit of the 1MDB fund, using multiple intermediary companies.
+He was questioned for more than four hours Tuesday, specifically over why 42 million ringgit ($10.6 million) was transferred into his bank account from SRC International, a former unit of the 1MDB fund, using multiple intermediary companies.

-Malaysia's new anti-graft chief has said Najib, who denies any wrongdoing, could face criminal charges "very soon."

-Xavier Andre Justo, a whistleblower in the 1MDB case who met with new Prime Minister Mahathir Mohamad earlier this week, also turned up at the anti-graft agency Thursday just before Najib arrived.
+Xavier Andre Justo, a whistleblower in the 1MDB case who met with new Prime Minister Mahathir Mohamad earlier this week, also appeared at the anti-graft agency Thursday just before Najib arrived.
 He didn't speak to reporters.

-An anti-graft official, who declined to be named as the matter is sensitive, said Justo is assisting a taskforce investigating the 1MDB fiasco but couldn't give further details.
+An anti-graft official, who declined to be named as the matter is sensitive, said Justo is assisting a taskforce investigating 1MDB but couldn't give further details.

 Najib and his wife were barred from leaving the country after the new government reopened an investigation into the scandal.
 Police have raided Najib's home and other properties linked to him, seizing hundreds of expensive designer handbags and luggage stuffed with cash, jewelry and other valuables.